Louisiana Layoffs — February 2015

 | McDermott | Morgan City | 6 |

-The largest notice was filed by Baton Rouge General Medical Center at its Baton Rouge facility, reporting 700 affected workers.
+The most significant filing came from Baton Rouge General Medical Center at its Baton Rouge facility, reporting 700 affected workers.
 Parker Drilling followed with 297 workers.

 Trend & Outlook